Sirajganj District: History

-The historic Salanga Movement in 1922 led to 1200 deaths, most notably in a massacre of independence activists on 27 January 1922, referred to as the Salanga massacre in Bengali history and memorialized with "Salanga Day" annually.
+The historic Salanga Movement in 1922 led to 1,200 deaths, most notably in a massacre of pro-independence activists on 27 January 1922, referred to as the Salanga massacre in Bengali history and memorialized with "Salanga Day" annually.
 In 1924, a conference of All India Congress Party there.
 The convention of Brahmo Samaj in Sirajganj took place in 1928.
 In 1932, Kazi Nazrul Islam, currently known as the National Poet of Bangladesh visited Sirajganj.
 In 1940, the then Prime Minister of Bengal, A. K. Fazlul Huq laid the foundation stone of Sirajganj Government College.
 In 1942, a conference of All-India Muslim League there was attended by Muhammad Ali Jinnah.

 Geography

 Sirajganj District is the gateway to the North Bengal.
 It is bordered on the north by Bogra District and Natore District; on the west by Natore District and Pabna District; on the south by Pabna District and Manikganj District; on the east Manikganj District, Tangail District and Jamalpur District.
+It is composed mainly of low-lying alluvial deposits.

-Sirajganj District of Rajshahi division has an area of about 2497.92 km2.
+Sirajganj District of Rajshahi Division has an area of about 2497.92 km2.
 The main rivers are Jamuna, Baral, Ichamati, Karatoya, Phuljor and Hurasagor.
 The annual average temperature reaches a maximum of 34.6 °C, and a minimum of 11.9 °C. The annual rainfall is 1610 mm.

+The district has several beels, the largest of which is Chalan Beel on the border with Pabna district.

+Sirajganj district is in the Jamuna river basin.
+The Jamuna forms the eastern border of the district.
+It contains numerous small chars.
+The Karatoya river flows into Tarash upazila from Bogura district and flows southeast.
+It sends distributaries to the Bangali, a previous distributary which flows parallel to it on the east.
+These rivers flow into the Hurasagar river on Sirajganj's southwest border, which flows southeast into the Jamuna.

 Demographics

-According to the 2011 Bangladesh census, Sirajganj District had a population of 3,097,489, of which 1,551,368 were males and 1,546,121 females.
-Rural population was 2,660,912 (85.91%) while the urban population was 436,577 (14.09%).
-Sirajganj district had a literacy rate of 42.05% for the population 7 years and above: 45.11% for males and 39.00% for females.
+According to the 2022 Census of Bangladesh, Sirajganj District has 842,308 households and a population of 3,357,706 with an average 3.93 people per household.
+Among the population, 651,384 (19.40%) inhabitants are under 10 years of age.
+The population density is 1,398 people per km2.
+Sirajganj District has a literacy rate (age 7 and over) of 69.48%, compared to the national average of 74.80%, and a sex ratio of 98.51 males per 100 females.
+Approximately, 20.25% (680,019) of the population live in urban areas.
+The ethnic population is 20,319 (0.61%), concentrated in Rayganj and Taras upazilas.

 Religion

-Muslims make up 95.19% of the population, while Hindus are 4.57% of the population.
+Muslims make up 95.61% of the population, while Hindus are 4.37% of the population.
 The Hindu population has remained relatively constant while the Muslim population has constantly increased.
-The remaining 0.24% people follow other religions, mainly Christianity and Sarnaism.
+The remaining 0.02% people follow other religions, mainly Christianity and Sarnaism.

-Language

-Most of the people of this district are Bengalis, nearly 99.16%.
-They speak a local dialect of Bengali called Sirajganji dialect.
-The remaining 0.84% people are tribals, mainly Oraon and Mahato.
-The tribal population is 19,772.